fergal92/pp5-ecommerce/TESTING.md

-# Testing Documentation for Doggo Down Under
+# Manual testing Documentation for Doggo Down Under

 This document outlines the testing results for various features of the **Doggo Down Under** e-commerce website.